lodash/lodash/CONTRIBUTING.md

 # Contributing to lodash

-If you’d like to contribute a feature or bug fix, you can [fork](https://help.github.com/articles/fork-a-repo/) lodash, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).
+Contributions are always welcome.
+Before contributing, please read the [code of conduct](https://github.com/lodash/lodash/blob/master/CODE_OF_CONDUCT.md) & [search the issue tracker](https://github.com/lodash/lodash/issues);
-Please make sure to [search the issue tracker](https://github.com/lodash/lodash/issues) first; your issue may have already been discussed or fixed in `master`.
+your issue may have already been discussed or fixed in `master`.
+To contribute, [fork](https://help.github.com/articles/fork-a-repo/) lodash, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).

 ## Tests